Multimodal Observation Pipeline

 Tools I use when building portfolio projects, dashboards and web app prototypes.

-Areas I am actively exploring through side projects, not claiming senior-level expertise in.
+Areas I am actively exploring through personal projects.

 Things I can work with at a junior level and want to deepen through real teams and production code.